Estimated reading time: 6 minutes

-This year tragedy hit our family with the loss of my father-in-law which means Christmas will be far different and we won’t be needing all of the money we saved for food.
+This year, tragedy hit our family with the loss of my father-in-law, which means Christmas will be far different, and we won’t need all of the money we saved for food.

-What we’ve decided to do with the extra money is spoto nsor a family for Christmas and participate in the school class sponsorship program.
+What we’ve decided to do with the extra money is to sponsor a family for Christmas and participate in the school class sponsorship program.

-This also means that instead of lowering our Christmas Reserve fund for 2019 we will split it.
+This also means we will split our Christmas Reserve fund for 2019 instead of lowering it.

-Half of the $420 will go towards our Christmas reserve and the other $200 will be to sponsor a family for Christmas.
+Half of the $420 will go towards our Christmas reserve, and the other $200 will sponsor a family for Christmas.

 The teachers arranged the Christmas family sponsorship part of the program with community organizers.

-You may have to find local organizations who can help you to do the same.
+You may have to find local organizations to help you do the same.

-To be honest this time of year there are no shortages of organizations looking for help and volunteers.
+This time of year, there are no shortages of organizations looking for help and volunteers.

-The class was paired with a family and participating parents were asked instead of buying them gifts to donate items in need for the class sponsorship.
+The class was paired with a family, and participating parents were asked to donate items in need for the class sponsorship instead of buying them gifts.